lightbreezz/lightbreezz/README.md

 ## Hi there 👋

 - 👋 Hi, I’m @lightbreezz.
-Let's be friends!.
+Let's be friends!
 - 😄 I’m interested in AI, Operating Systems, and Vector Database.
 - 🌱 I’m an undergraduate at HITSZ.
-- 📫 Building connections, fueled by code and curiosity！
+- 📫 Building connections, fueled by code and curiosity!
 <!--
 **lightbreezz/lightbreezz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.